quadrohedron/qdh_xplodrrr/README.md

 # xplodrrr

 Simple physical engine with collisions.
-For Pythonista.
+Made for Pythonista.